C7leo/C7leo/README.md

 - I love crafting smooth, fast experiences with a playful touch.
 - I prototype animated frontends and pair them with solid backends.
-- I am looking to collaborate on open source where I can add speed and design.

 ## Languages and tools